Next, you should consider if there is an alternative technology that could deliver the desired results, but in a more efficient manner:

 - If the image asset contains text, stop and reconsider.
 Text in images is not selectable, searchable, or "zoomable".
 If you need to convey a custom look (for branding or other reasons), use a web font instead.

 - Are you optimizing a photo, screenshot, or a similar image asset?
-Use JPEG.
+Use JPEG, lossy WebP, or lossy AVIF.

 - JPEG uses a combination of lossy and lossless optimization to reduce filesize of the image asset.
 Try several JPEG quality levels to find the best quality versus filesize tradeoff for your asset.